DominicMachado/DominicMachado.github.io/docs/latn-199-f20/how-to-read-a-latin-paragraph.md

 ## How to Read a Latin Sentence
 &nbsp;

 When reading Latin texts, it can be helpful to approach them with a regular method.
-Below you will find my suggested method for doing so, but please note that there are many other ways of reading Latin sentences as well:
+Below you will find my suggested method for doing so, but please note that there are many other ways of reading Latin sentences as well.

 **Step 1**: Begin by reading the whole sentence aloud in Latin, taking mental note of any words that stand out to you.